jvanstraten/fletcher_streams/README.md

 does not carry data, its handshake and control signals may still be relevant for the streamlets, therefore it is not pruned.

-If the tuple operator has zero types as its input, it returns a river with a single domain $X$, satisfying
+If the tuple operator has zero types as its input, it returns a River with a single domain $X$, satisfying

 $X = ( \varnothing{}, ( S_\varnothing ), 0 )$